 Very Important Notes

-are not currently able to create a universal driver that supports both Power
+currently able to create a universal driver that supports both Power PC and

-existed on the desktop the file created by the decompression process will be
+desktop the file created by the decompression process will be called setup.1,

-successful on systems with inconsistent permissions.
-If unresolved install
+not always been successful on systems with inconsistent permissions.
+If

-issues occur please load up the Disk Utility from the utilities folder,
+unresolved install issues occur please load up the Disk Utility from the

 6) If you select a serial controller you will be shown a list of serial ports found on your system, as in this example a virtual serial port created by a serial to USB adaptor and its driver: